ctuning/ck-math/program/test-armcl-opencl-arm64-v8a/README.md

 native (SCons-based) build system.
 This is useful when the CK build system lags behind the native one, as well as for testing.

-In what follows, we assume that commands get executed from the programs folder.
+In what follows, we assume that commands get executed from the program's folder.
 Please either change to this directory:
 ```
 $ cd `ck find program:test-armcl-opencl[-arm64-v8a]`
 $ ck compile
 ```
-or specify the entry explcitly e.g.
+or specify the entry explicitly e.g.:
 ```
 $ ck compile program:test-armcl-opencl[-arm64-v8a]
 ```